Running a RT-TDSCF simulation is a simple two-step process

 Q: How to restart a RT-TDSCF calculation?

-The restart process collects and prints to the output file my-input-file.out_tdscf all relevant RT-TDSCF data generated in a previous run.
+The restart process collects and prints to the output file my-new-job.out_tdscf all relevant RT-TDSCF data generated in the previous run.

 Department of Chemistry